cloudbees-days/cloudbees-ci-pipeline-workshop/cross-team-collaboration.md

         }
       }
 ```
 1. The [Jenkins Kubernetes plugin allows you to use standard Kubernetes Pod yaml configuration](https://github.com/jenkinsci/kubernetes-plugin#using-yaml-to-define-pod-templates) to define Pod Templates directly in your Pipeline script.
 We will do just that in a new `nodejs-pod.yaml` file specified by the `yamlFile` parameter above.
 The `yamlFile` parameter value is a repository relative path to a yaml file representing the Pod spec you want to use as an agent Pod Template.
-So we must create the `nodejs-pod.yaml` file in the **master** branch of your forked **helloworld-nodejs** repository.
-At the top-level of your forked copy of the **helloworld-nodejs** repository click on the **Create new  file** button towards the top right of the screen.
+At the top-level of the **master** branch of your forked copy of the **helloworld-nodejs** repository click on the **Create new  file** button towards the top right of the screen.
 2. Name the file `nodejs-pod.yaml` and add the following content:
 ```
 kind: Pod